Don't miss out!

 The Ellen Stone Building is a unique part of our nation’s history.
 The debates that took place within its walls helped shape American democracy in the 19th century.

-Built in 1833, the Ellen Stone Building is one of the few remaining intact Lyceums — part of a national movement to educate new voters.
-Here, everyday Americans sought to improve themselves and their fledgling democracy, grappling with issues such as who gets to vote, and what it means to be free.
+Built in 1833, the Ellen Stone Building is one of the few remaining intact Lyceums.
+It was part of a national movement to educate new voters.
+Here, everyday Americans sought to improve themselves and their fledgling democracy.
+They grappled with issues such as who gets to vote, and what it means to be free.

-Speakers at the Stone building included abolitionists, transcendentalists, and suffragists who transformed our idea of what America means.
+Speakers at the Stone building included abolitionists, transcendentalists, and suffragists.
+They transformed our idea of what America means.
 Ralph Waldo Emerson and Lucy Stone are just two of the luminaries who visited.

 The Lexington Lyceum’s Three Pillars

-In 2022, the Stone Building Feasibility & Reuse Committee recommended returning the building to use as a “Modern Day Lyceum” focused on current social issues and incorporating historic and intercultural elements.
+In 2022, the Stone Building Feasibility & Reuse Committee recommended returning the building to use as a “Modern Day Lyceum.”
+They recommended the lyceum focus on current social issues and incorporating historic and intercultural elements.

 Lyceum Events